-Paul Lloyd is a Chartered Accountant with over thirty years commercial experience.
-Mr Lloyd operates his own corporate consulting business, specialising in the area of corporate, financial and management advisory services.
-Paul is the Managing Director of Arizona Lithium Limited (AZL) and has been responsible for a number of IPOs, reverse takeovers, project acquisitions and capital raisings for ASX listed public companies during his career.
+Mr Lloyd is a Chartered Accountant with over 30 years commercial experience.
+Mr Lloyd operates his own corporate consulting business, specialising in corporate, financial and management advisory services.
+He is the Managing Director of Arizona Lithium Limited (AZL) and has been responsible for a number of IPOs, reverse takeovers, project acquisitions and capital raisings for ASX listed public companies during his career.